 We are continuing to work with community members to create a just society.
 We are #OnAMission.

-- The RICADV staff will be working remotely until further notice.
-We will be available during the typical work hours for phone calls, virtual meetings and other inquiries.
-Our office phones are set to call forwarding, so you can reach us by calling our office at 401-467-9940.
+- The RICADV will be available during the typical work hours for phone calls, virtual meetings and other inquiries.
+You can reach us by calling our office at 401-467-9940.